The Chart for AerCap Holdings N.V. (AER) Is Flashing Mixed Signals

 AER’s Market Performance

-AER stocks went down by -5.36% for the week, with a monthly jump of 2.42% and a quarterly performance of 37.52%, while its annual performance rate touched 159.56%.
-The volatility ratio for the week stands at 3.70% while the volatility levels for the past 30 days are set at 3.52% for AerCap Holdings N.V..
-The simple moving average for the period of the last 20 days is -2.44% for AER stocks with a simple moving average of 48.80% for the last 200 days.
+AER stocks went up by 3.52% for the week, with a monthly jump of 1.67% and a quarterly performance of 57.08%, while its annual performance rate touched 148.13%.
+The volatility ratio for the week stands at 3.34% while the volatility levels for the past 30 days are set at 3.14% for AerCap Holdings N.V..
+The simple moving average for the period of the last 20 days is 1.04% for AER stocks with a simple moving average of 52.12% for the last 200 days.

 Analysts’ Opinion of AER